What is fixed asset depreciation?

 Where does accumulated depreciation go on a balance sheet

-What is a contra asset?
-It is an asset account that has a credit balance, instead of the normal debit balance.
-Contra assets are used to offset the balance of the asset account they are paired with on the balance sheet.
+A contra asset is an account with a credit balance, rather than the normal debit balance.
+It offsets the balance of the asset account it is paired with on the balance sheet.

 We undertake detailed modelling of fixed asset depreciation and lease calculation rules for both accounting and tax.